Joserra13/smartHome/README.md

 4. Last but not least, in order to have component in the system up and running, launch the app Node-RED which will start the mosquito service that will start the MQTT broker and the MQTT publisher simulating the sensors of the trash cans.<br><br>
 ![node1](./Docs/img/node1.jpg)<br>

+    Of course, check in the Node-RED app if the MQTT nodes are connected to the broker succesfully

 5. At this point, the prototype is ready, once we have launched successfully all the components.

 ## Running the tests